How do you bake a cake?

 In the Lord of the Rings the "first mate" was Samwise, in Yu-Gi-Oh that was Joey, etc.

-The thing about Luffy is that he's written in a grand manner, he has a fundamentally different approach to the world and how he sees reality than most everybody else.
+One of the things about Luffy is that he has a fundamentally different approach to the world and how he sees reality than most everybody else.

 This is why Luffy arguably needs a first mate, otherwise he would simply be too different than the rest of his crew.
 You need someone who is written in a similar larger than life manner, who similarly embodies his ideals of extreme drive, ambition, and strength of will.

-He's the companion who can truly be on the same wavelength as Luffy when it comes to their fundamental perspectives of the world and the path that must be walked on to reach the top.
+He's the companion who can truly be on the same wavelength as Luffy when it comes to their fundamental perspectives of the world and the path that must be walked on to reach the top... for the most part.

 Anyways, the reason Zoro is tied up in the first place is for protecting a little girl from Captain Morgan and his irredeemable son.
 Zoro rejects Luffy's offer to join him, so Luffy goes to look for his swords.